VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 vmstorage-example-vmcluster-persistent   ClusterIP   None            <none>        8482/TCP,8400/TCP,8401/TCP   6m6s
 ```

+To scrape metrics from Kubernetes with a VictoriaMetrics Cluster we will need to install [VMAgent](https://docs.victoriametrics.com/vmagent.html) with some additional configurations.
-Copy `vminsert-example-vmcluster-persistent` service name and add it to `remoteWrite` URL from [quick-start example](https://github.com/VictoriaMetrics/operator/blob/master/docs/quick-start.MD#vmagent).
+Copy `vminsert-example-vmcluster-persistent` (or whatever user put into metadata.name field https://docs.victoriametrics.com/getting-started-with-vm-operator.html#example-cluster-config) service name and add it to the `remoteWrite` URL from [quick-start example](https://github.com/VictoriaMetrics/operator/blob/master/docs/quick-start.MD#vmagent).
-Here is a full configuration example that we need to apply:
+Here is an example of the full configuration that we need to apply:

 `remoteWrite.url` for VMAgent consists of the following parts:
-> service_name + VMCLuster_namespace + svc + kubernetes_cluster_domain that in our case will look as vminsert-example-vmcluster-persistent.default.svc.cluster.local
+> service_name + VMCLuster_namespace + svc + kubernetes_cluster_domain that in our case will look like vminsert-example-vmcluster-persistent.default.svc.cluster.local

 <div class="with-copy" markdown="1">